 Organisations are starting to realise that their search applications are failing to meet the needs of employees.
 This is a result of a very significant growth in the volume of information that has now been created by these employees and the need to access the best available information to make business-critical decisions.
 This report shows that the critical success factor in achieving high levels of search satisfaction is the scale of the investment in a search support team and not the technology investment.

-On the Intranet Focus website there is a list over 60 intranet products, based either on a Microsoft SharePoint or Office 365 platform or built using open source or proprietary software.
+On the Intranet Focus website there is a link to a database of intranet products compiled by ClearBox Consulting.
+This list includes products based either on a Microsoft SharePoint or Office 365 platform or built using open source or proprietary software.
 This 14 page report is co-authored with Martin Tate, Decision Evaluation Ltd. and sets out good practice in the specification and selection of an intranet product.
 The report also considers some of the contract terms that should be considered at an early stage of the project as these can have a significant bearing on the choice of intranet product.

 Intranet Metrics provides an overview of the ways in which the performance of an intranet can be assessed.
 The 25 page report covers technical performance, discovery performance, usersatisfaction and business impact, and describes both qualitative and quantitative methodologies.
 The report includes references to books, reports and research papers.
 In addition to techniques that can be used directly by an intranet manager it also summarises the methodologies used by five external intranet benchmarking services.
 Inevitably there is a fine